7 Festivals on the Golden Triangle Tour!

 The Colourful Holi, Jaipur

-Have you ever wanted to paint the world in the colors of the rainbow?
+Have you ever wanted to paint the world in the colours of the rainbow?
 If your answer is yes, then, you’ve got a golden opportunity in hand in the form of a Holi celebration in India.

 Although Holi is an auspicious festival celebrated with all hearts across the country, the celebration of it in Jaipur is a little off-beat and unique.

 The first day of the Holi celebration in Jaipur invites tourists to become part of the Hindu folklore.
 During this time a huge bonfire is set up.
 Furthermore, people pray around it and celebrate the triumph of good over evil.
-However, the next day is marked by colors on the streets and people having the best of times.
+However, the next day is marked by colours on the streets and people having the best of times.

 Holi in Jaipur also marks the onset of its very revered Elephant festival.
 Celebrating the royal shade of the state, this festival once involved parades and performances by the elephants.
 Although the festival was discontinued in 2012, the vibrant presence of its existence can still be felt in the boulevards of this pink city.